CanburakTumer/aktos-dcs-java/README.md

 And other shared libraries in : /usr/local/lib

 ## Modifying code for own needs
-Just modify the broker to send required pin_name value pairs to Publisher.sendMessage(pin_name, value) function.
+Just modify the TestClass to send required pin_name value pairs to Publisher.sendMessage(pin_name, value) function.

 Publisher builds message in aktos-dcs message format and send it to subscribers.
-Sample Broker is a CLI which is talking with aktos-website interface via aktos-dcs python process.
+Sample TestClass is a CLI which is talking with aktos-website interface via aktos-dcs python process.

 ## Notes